TangoisdownHQ/TID-Recon-Dog/README.md

 ## 📌 Introduction

-TID-Recon-Dog is a **deceptive honeypot system** designed to lure and log malicious actors while simulating real-world services such as **HTTP, SSH, FTP, and PostgreSQL**.
-The system integrates **AI-powered agents** (via LangChain & GPT4All) to generate realistic responses and analyze attack patterns.
+TID-Recon-Dog is a modern deception platform designed to detect, trap, and analyze malicious actors in real-time.
+It simulates vulnerable services like HTTP, SSH, FTP, and PostgreSQL, and is powered by AI agents that respond convincingly to intrusions with realistic system behavior.

+✨ Key Features
+🧠 AI-Powered Deception
+Uses LLMs (like Mistral, GPT, TinyLlama) to generate human-like system responses, fake shell outputs, and error messages.

+🛡️ Multi-Protocol Honeypots
+Simulates SSH, HTTP, FTP, and PostgreSQL with realistic banners, endpoints, and commands.

+🗂️ Fake File Uploads & Listings
+Accepts uploads and serves fake directories to attackers.

+🕵️‍♂️ Intrusion Logging & Enrichment
+Logs attacker IPs, user-agents, commands, and behavior—geo-enriched and stored for analysis.

+📡 DMZ / External Deploy Ready
+Designed to run in DMZ zones, edge networks, or Kubernetes clusters.

+📈 Modular & Extendable
+Easily plug in new services, models, or deception tactics.

-## 🚀 Features
+## Other Features

 - **Decoy Services**: HTTP, SSH, FTP, and PostgreSQL honeypots